About

-Welcome to my blog.
-My name is Nick Ma, and I’m originally from the west suburbs of Chicago.
-I completed my college degree at Vanderbilt University and my medical degree at the University of Illinois Chicago, and I’m currently training in the psychiatry residency at the University of North Carolina in Chapel Hill.
+My name is Nick, and I was born and raised near Chicago, Illinois.
+I completed my biomedical engineering degree at Vanderbilt University (2015), my medical degree at the University of Illinois in Chicago (2019), and my psychiatry residency at the University of North Carolina in Chapel Hill (2023).
+I’m currently a practicing psychiatrist in Minneapolis, Minnesota.

-When I began writing in college, my thoughts were mostly about my engineering classes, and my ideas arose from an interest in the physics of living systems.
-I wanted to understand how nature, seemingly chaotic, could produce such seeming harmony; how perpetual order could arise from a universe of perpetual disorder.
-Having left my childhood faith, I often wondered about the absurdity of my existence, but I had no expectation of figuring anything out.
-Nonetheless, I felt that life was something to be cherished, and that human existence was not as meaningless as my atheist friends had claimed.
+When I started writing in college, my thoughts were mostly about my classwork, and my ideas began from an interest in the origin of life and the physics of biological systems.
+I wanted to understand how nature, seemingly chaotic, could produce such seeming harmony—how perpetual order could arise from a universe of perpetual disorder.
+Having just left the Christian faith, I often wondered about the absurdity of my existence.
+But I couldn’t dismiss the feeling that life was something to be cherished, that humanity wasn’t so meaningless.
 So I began to observe the world more broadly, looking for patterns in everything from physics to economics, from religion to politics.
 And as I connected the dots, I glimpsed a picture that has captivated my imagination.
 What began as a scientific curiosity has expanded into a perspective that I find wholly satisfying.

 The following is an excerpt from an article published in The Atlantic by Nancy Andreasen, a neuropsychiatrist and neuroscientist who studies creativity: